lape/larsp-website/src/_posts/2023-08-09-generating-barcode-pdfs.md

 end
 ```

-The resulting PDF looks like this:
+Here is an example of the resulting voucher PDF with the barcode imprinted:

 ![PDF with barcode](/images/voucherpdf.png)
+{:style="text-align:center; filter:drop-shadow(5px 5px 5px #aaa)"}